Oasis, Chapter 1: The Dead of Night

 He was beginning to grow irritated.
 "That's none of your business."

 It seemed that she was growing irritated as well.
 "Look, you obviously know what it's like out there," she said, gesturing the world around them.
-"Those things...
-The 'Infected'...
-That's what we started calling them.
-Out here with no cover, we're sitting ducks.
+"Those things, the Infected...
+Out here with no cover in the middle of the night, we're sitting ducks.
 That was only a scouting group, but the larger forces wander in packs of hundreds, maybe more.
 They're not something one person can handle alone."

 "Then I hope for your sake that you don't encounter a pack," he said dismissively before attempting to sidestep her.

-She moved to cut him off once more.
+She cut him off once more.
 "I could say the same for you.
 In fact, it's in both our interests to travel together.
 Two shinobi are better than one."

 He wasn't exactly surprised that she'd suggested this.
 Someone like her, a kunoichi probably too weak to fight off those creatures alone, would inevitably seek strong allies.
 The last thing he needed was baggage tagging along.
 In any case, he preferred solitude these days.
 "I don't think so."

 He tried to move past her again, and again she blocked him.
 Fed up with this, Kimimaro lifted a hand between them, making sure he had her attention, then slowly forced out a fresh bone blade.
-Her blue eyes widened in apprehension and fear, but she remained steadfastly rooted to the spot.
-Blinking, she returned her gaze to his.
+She stared, her face a contorted mixture of fear, shock, and a little disgust, but she remained steadfastly rooted to the spot.
+For someone unused to Kimimaro's particular brand of weird, she recovered quickly and fixed him with a penetrating glare.

 "I know what you're thinking.
-You think that I'm unfit as a shinobi, that I'll be a burden."
+You think I'm alone because I'm weak, that I'll be a burden to you."

-"I already know you can read minds; there's no need to prove that again," he said unkindly.
+"I already know you can read minds, so there's no need to prove that again," he said unkindly.

 She ignored the slight.
 "Well, you're wrong.
 My clan specializes in mind manipulation.
 I can control sentient beings, which is great when large groups of the Infected attack.
 I'm also trained as a medic nin," she added, indicating his wounded shoulder.
 "That kind of injury is a piece of cake for me."